DanielGonzalezGil/NBA-Stat-Tracker/README.md

 ## Introduction

-Welcome to the NBA Stat Tracker, a web application designed to view current NBA stats.
+Welcome to the NBA Stat Tracker, a web application designed to view season averages of NBA players.

 ## Project Objectives